moj-analytical-services/rpackage_training/README.md

 You should also have completed the following (if not done already):
 1. Steps 1 to 4 and 6 of [this MoJ Analytical Platform quickstart guide](https://user-guidance.analytical-platform.service.justice.gov.uk/get-started.html#get-started), making sure you can access RStudio from the control panel.
 2. Clone this course repository from GitHub into RStudio.
 Guidance on how to clone repos can be found at [Using GitHub with the platform - MoJ Analytical Platform](https://user-guidance.analytical-platform.service.justice.gov.uk/github/rstudio-git.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio)
-3. Once you have cloned the repository run these lines in your RStudio console:
+3. Once you have cloned the repository run these lines in your RStudio console, including to install appropriate versions of the packages devtools and usethis:

--	install.packages("renv")
+        install.packages("renv")
--	renv::restore()
+  	     renv::restore()
-4. It would also be helpful if you could first make sure you have installed the packages devtools and usethis.
-If the versions you have are lower than 2.4.2 (devtools) and 2.0.0 (usethis) please upgrade (update) them.

 If you have any issues, please post them in the appropriate Slack channel (either #[ask-operations-engineering](https://moj.enterprise.slack.com/archives/C01BUKJSZD4) or #[intro_r channel](https://asdslack.slack.com/archives/CGKSJV9HN))

 Lastly, if you are able to, it may also help to make use of dual screens (your laptop plus a monitor) during the training session to enable you to watch the session on one and code on the other.